GMRT observations of IC 711 -- The longest head-tail radio galaxy known: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

-The GMRT images of IC~711 at 610 MHz is presented in Fig. 1.
-The 610-MHz image with an angular resolution of 7.$^{\prime\prime}$8$\times$5.$^{\prime\prime}$2 along a position angle of 71$^\circ$, shows the radio galaxy IC~711 having a long tail of total angular extent $\sim 17$ arcmin.
-This high resolution map shows that the radio tail along its stretch is initially straight for two-thirds ($\sim 10$ arcmin) of its length , then there is a sharp (almost a $90^\circ$) bend after $\sim 4$ arcmin, and then further along there is an other similar sharp bend pointing away from the cluster center and the diffuse source tail continues for another $\sim 3$ arcmin.
-There are a number of prominent radio sources (U1,U2,U3,U4) which remain unidentified optically and most likely are unrelated to the Abell cluster 1314 and are merely background radio sources and in at least two of them (U1 and U3) the double radio structure is clearly seen in 610 MHz map (Fig. 1) and also in the 1300 MHz map (Fig. 3).
+Our detailed GMRT contour map of IC~711 at 610 MHz, with an angular resolution of $7''\!\!.8\times5''\!\!.2$, is presented in Figure~1, where the galaxy IC~711 shows a long radio tail up to a total angular extent $\sim 17$ arcmin, along a position angle of -71$^\circ$.
+This high resolution map shows that the radio tail along its stretch is initially straight for more than half of its length ($\sim 10$ arcmin), then there is a sharp, $\sim 120^\circ$, bend and further along, after $\sim 4$ arcmin, there is another similar sharp, $\sim 90^\circ$, bend pointing away from the cluster centre and the diffuse source tail continuing further for another $\sim 3$ arcmin.
+There are a number of prominent radio sources (`U1',`U2',`U3',`U4') in the field of Abell cluster 1314, but no cluster member galaxy is coincident with any of them.
+As we shall discuss later, these most likely are unrelated to the cluster and are merely background radio sources seen through the cluster.

-Figure 2 shows a higher resolution contour map of the head and the front part of the tail at 1300 MHz, superimposed on the grey scale map of the same region at 610 MHz.
-The unresolved head and twin jets emanating on both sides are clearly seen as modelled first by Begelman et al. (1979).
-We may like to point out that at 610 MHz the gap between the twin jets which is clearly seen in Fig. 2 is not seen clearly in Fig. 1, where it looks like a brighter region (M1), which in reality is a local minima.
-This is because of the inability of the AIPS contour maps to properly display a less intense region surrounded on all sides by more brighter regions and which can be seen properly only on a grey scale/color map.
+Figure 2 shows a 150 MHz LoTSS (LOFAR Two-metre Sky Survey) contour map with a 25$^{\prime\prime}\times$25$^{\prime\prime}$ resolution (Shimwell et al. 2017), on which we have superimposed our GMRT 610 MHz grey scale map.
+The two maps seem to overlap very well, but in the lower frequency LoTSS map, the tail seems to extend somewhat farther.
+In fact, more recent LOFAR observations of IC 711 (Wilber et al. 2019) show much more diffuse emission beyond the tail part seen in Figure~2, extending the total size of the radio galaxy to $\sim 22$ arcmin, which translates to $\sim 900$ kpc, making it the longest head-tail source seen till today.

-Figure 3 shows the low resolution 1300 MHz contour map, superimposed on the 50 cm grey scale map.
-The 20 cm (1300 MHz) contour map was convolved with a broader beam so as to make the diffuse tail regions visible which were not so in the higher resolution map.
-Even though the tail emission is quite weak at 1300 MHz, still it is clear that it largely follows the tail emission at 610 MHz, as seen in the grey scale map.
+Figure 3 shows a low resolution 1300 MHz contour map, superimposed on the TGSS ADR1 (TIFR GMRT Sky Survey -- First Alternative Data Release) 150 MHz grey scale map with a 25$^{\prime\prime}\times$25$^{\prime\prime}$ resolution (Intema et al. 2017).
+The original 1300 MHz contour map was convolved with a broader beam so as to make the diffuse tail regions stand out which otherwise are not discernible in the high resolution map.
+Both the 1300 MHz and 150 MHz maps in Figure 3 have quite similar angular resolutions.
+Even though the tail emission is quite weak at 1300 MHz, still it undoubtedly follows the tail emission at 150 MHz, shown as the grey scale map in Figure 3.